 Living with Charcot-Marie-Tooth disease

-Although CMT causes problems, there are many therapies that can help, such as:
+There are many other therapies that can help, such as:

 - physiotherapy and exercise to help maintain movement, strength, flexibility and a healthy weight